macOS: Full Disk Access

 To enable Full Disk Access for Backup Manager:

-For Mac Agent 3.4.0 and later, when a device is enrolled in Device Management for Apple, end user notifications from our software are reduced and all our installed applications have the required permissions.
-For example, a device enrolled in Device Management for Apple has Accessibility and Full Disk Access permissions enabled.
+For Mac Agent 3.4.0 and later, if a device is enrolled in Device Management for Apple, end user notifications are reduced and all our installed applications have the required permissions.
+For example, a device enrolled in Device Management for Apple has Accessibility permissions enabled.